TokynBlast/pyTGM/README.md

 ```
 tgm.Board.remove("Penguins")
 ```
 Now there is NOTHING to suggest they ever lived!
+Or that they're ded!

 > [!IMPORTANT]
 > This version has been fully tested.<br>